-Update: The Sonos Ray is official, and it costs $279.
-Read our hands-on Sonos Ray review for availability information and our first impressions.
+Update: The Sonos Ray is here.
+Read our full Sonos Ray review.

 However, an answer to my TV audio woes may be at hand, in the form of the Sonos Ray.
 According to a recent tip The Verge received, this could be a more affordable soundbar from Sonos.
 And now leaked marketing images of what appears to be the Sonos Ray have been posted online by a tech tipster going by the name of SnoopyTech.